Q: Why crew, why not another sport?

 A: There’s no good answer to this question.
 Most sports are great.
 All have advantages and disadvantages.
 But here’s some opinions to consider:

-- When you try out for most varsity sports in high school, you’re competing for spots on the team with students who’ve played that sport for years growing up.
+- Trying out for most sports in high school, means competing for spots with athletes who’ve played for years while growing up.
 Experience counts.
-At crew (at least in this region) everyone shows up with the same experience… none.
+At crew, almost everyone shows up with the same experience… none.
 It’s a level playing field.
 Athletics, natural ability, and desire to improve will dictate who does best.

-- Rowing has fewer injuries than most sports, including the latest hot-button issue of impacts to the head and the potential for future negative affects on the brain.
-Rowing is also lower-impact than most sports.
+- Rowing has fewer injuries (including concussions) than most sports.
+Rowing is also lower-impact.
 You might be able to row when other sports are not an option.

 - Crew is a self-cutting sport.
 Thus, the team does not make cuts.
-If you can handle the work and want to keep getting better, then there’s a seat for you in a boat at Granby Crew.
+If you can do the work and want to keep getting better, then there’s a seat for you in a boat.

 - Rowing together in a shell builds harmony.
 Most crews have great teamwork atmospheres.
 You can really belong, and contribute.